 Bearded dragons have a lot of unique characteristics and traits, not least of which is their head bobbing and arm waving habits.
 A lot of their actions are a result of evolution and a throwback to the habits of their wild ancestors.
 One thing you may have seen your beardie doing and that has left you scratching your head is the opening of their mouth.

-Reasons Your Beardie Has His Mouth Open
+The 5 Reasons Your Beardie Has Their Mouth Open

-1. Gaping For Temperature Regulation
+1. Gaping for Temperature Regulation

 Lizards like bearded dragons are unable to sweat, which is the main method of regulating body temperature for humans.
 We sweat to cool the body down.
-A lizard must find other ways to regulate its body temperature, and opening its mouth is one such technique.
+A lizard must find other ways to regulate its body temperature, and opening their mouth is one such technique.
 In this instance, the action is called gaping and it vents excess heat from the body, therefore reducing the body temperature.

 Do Bearded Dragons Sleep With Their Mouth Open?